 If you run dances or weekends of your own, you’ll need a license for yourself.
 Where can you get licensed?
 You have some options: Deal with the licensing organizations yourself, join CALLERLAB, or get a license through CALLERLAB.
-BMI & ASCAP aren’t set up to deal with individual callers, but they’ll license clubs for about $22 per dance each—if you buy a year’s worth of licenses in advance.
-Square Dance License: Country Western License
+BMI & ASCAP aren’t set up to deal with individual callers, but they’ll license clubs for a fee per dance —if you buy a year’s worth of licenses in advance.

 Joining CALLERLAB gives you both licenses, plus liability insurance, plus access to CALLERLAB’s support and education services.
 Or you can get a license from CALLERLAB without becoming a full member.
 As a Licensee Member, you pay just the BMI & ASCAP fees plus a small administrative charge!
 Being licensed thru CALLERLAB covers you when calling club dances & weekends, your own dances & weekends, and calling at all festivals except State and National Conventions.
 Those conventions must get their own licenses.
 You’re also covered if you do rounds or Country Western dances as part of your overall square-dance program.